 "What are you charging?"

 "Free, I just don't want to see you wasting time and money on the bus.
-You can buy gas if you want but don’t need to.
 It’s a free ride."

 “I'll think about it.
 I’ll ask my husband."

 She closed the door on him without saying more.
 He stood on the porch a moment then realized she wasn’t coming back and walked away.
 Her saying she was asking Dad was her

 excuse to get rid of him, her polite no. The next morning, however, his car was waiting in our driveway.

 With no reason not to, we climbed in the back seat and exchanged names.
 I expected an agenda such as charging a dime each or snide comments but he simply chatted about the cold weather and possible rain then dropped me off first saying.

 He sped off with a pop of the clutch to take Mom to work.
 Girls standing around by the curb asked who he was.

 The pattern was repeated but after a week, when I got out of school, he was waiting for me.

 “Elizabeth, over here, I’m here to pick you up.
 Hop in.
 We’ll go pick your Mom up.
 Come on, I’m not going to bite you.
 I promise.”